 Court Records are public records.
 Court Records include a court case file containing a court docket and all filings and documents filed in your case.
 You can access your court records on their website, or at the Audrain County Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains records of their state citizen’s criminal history.
 These online databases are connected so you can track criminal convictions from another state.
 Go to county courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that it was in a different state, you might have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you might have to pay a fee for a more complete search.

 - Drug Possession of Drug Trafficking.